-Jones and Womack suggest that, if Managers apply these concepts, they can reap the benefits of lean technique and significantly improve their competitive edge.
+Jones and Womack suggest that, if Managers apply these Lean Principles as concepts, they can reap the benefits of lean technique and significantly improve their competitive edge.

 VALUE: Is very important to Lean Principles.
 Value is defined by the customer and is only meaningful when expressed in terms of a specific product, which meets the customers’ needs at a specific price and at a specific time.
 The error many producers have made is internally defining value, if customers don’t respond, they add more bells and whistles or adjust the price.
 Then, if that doesn’t work, they try a different marketing strategy to market a product that customers really don’t want.
 They are internally focused and value is lost.
 What they should be doing is rethinking value from the perspective of the customer.
 Lean Principles must ignore existing assets and technologies and rethink the business on a product line basis with strong, dedicated product teams.

 VALUE STREAM: The value stream is all the steps and processes required to bring a specific product from raw materials to finished item in the hands of the customer.
 Analyzing the entire flow of a product will almost always reveal enormous amounts of waste and non value added sequences.
 This is frequently referred to as process re-engineering.
 Value stream analysis will almost always show that three types of actions are occurring along the value stream: steps that create value; steps that create no value but are unavoidable due to current technologies or production methods or assets; and steps which create no value and are avoidable the immediate target of opportunity, often referred to as low hanging fruit.
 To become truly lean, the entire enterprise must analyze and improve the value stream as a whole.